pxdal/CZscoring/README.md

 # CZscoring

-Scoring software for the DHS Robotics 2023 Summer Class Game "Ball Blast".
+Scoring software for the DHS Robotics 2023 Summer Class Game "Ball Blast" and 2024 Summer Class Game "Mineral Mayhem".

 Each year, the Dartmouth High School Robotics Club hosts a micro-FTC game for middle schoolers over the course of a week.
 Students build robots using REV Control Hubs and Tetrix Kits to compete in an FTC style game fabricated by the members of the club.
 At the end of the week, the robots compete in a 2 stage tournament similar to FTC competitions.
 This software allows refs to score the matches of this tournament and upload them digitally, which allows the tournament to run faster.
 It also exposes a display that updates in real time for the audience to make the viewing experience more enjoyable for those who may not understand the game.